RiadYan/torbox-rs/README.md

 ## Quick Start

-Here's how to get rolling with the basics:
+Here's how to get starting with the basics:

 ```rust
 use torbox_rs::{TorboxClient, TorrentApi};